MicrosoftDocs/azure-devops-docs/docs/work/import-process/differences.md

 <b>VSTS (Hosted XML)</b>

 >[!IMPORTANT]
 >**Feature availability:**&#160;&#160;Import process supports the Hosted XML process model which allows you to manage customizations through updating select XML definition files of a process template.
 This feature is only available for accounts that have been migrated to VSTSusing the [TFS Data Import Service](https://aka.ms/TFSDataImport).
-[Contact us](mailto:vsocustpt@microsoft.com) if you have any questions about Team Services process customization.
+[Contact us](mailto:vsocustpt@microsoft.com) if you have any questions about VSTS process customization.
 >
 >If you use the Inheritance process model, you can customize your work tracking through the user interface by [creating an Inheritance process](../process/manage-process.md).
 If you use the On-premises XML process model, you can customize a process template, see [Upload or download a process template](../guidance/manage-process-templates.md) and [Customize a process template](../reference/process-templates/customize-process.md).
 >
 >To learn more about process models, see [Customize work tracking](../customize/customize-work.md).

-Team Services uses a different model than Team Foundation Server (TFS) for relating projects and process.
+VSTS uses a different model than Team Foundation Server (TFS) for relating projects and process.
 * In TFS, process templates are used as starting points for projects and once a project is created, the project is the scope you customize.
 * In VSTS, process is shared across multiple projects and is the scope you customize.